rails/rails/guides/source/threading_and_code_execution.md

 end
 ```

+NOTE: The Rails Executor is safely re-entrant; it can be called again if it is already running.
+In this case, the `wrap` method would have no effect.

-### Concurrency
+### Running

-The Executor will put the current thread into `running` mode in the [Load
+When called, the Rails Executor will put the current thread into `running` mode in the [Load
 Interlock](#load-interlock).

 This operation will block temporarily if another
 thread is currently either autoloading a constant or unloading/reloading
 the application.

 Reloader
 --------

-Like the Executor, the Reloader also wraps application code.
+Like the Executor, the [Reloader](https://api.rubyonrails.org/classes/ActiveSupport/Reloader.html) also wraps application code.
 If the Executor is
 not already active on the current thread, the Reloader will invoke it for you,
 so you only need to call one.
 This also guarantees that everything the Reloader
-does, including all its callback invocations, occurs wrapped inside the
+does, including all its callback executions, occurs wrapped inside the
 Executor.

 ```ruby